Pumpkin Seed Granola

 How to Make Granola with Dried Fruit

-I’ve long loved granola, but when I first started trying to make it, I burned it EVERY time.
+I’ve long loved granola, but when I first started trying to make it years ago, I burned it EVERY time.
 I didn’t realize how easily the fruit can burn.
-In my coconut granola, I leave the dried cranberries out until the end.
+In my cranberry granola, I leave the dried cranberries out until the end.

 Deciding to bake the fruit or not is purely up to you.
 If you do bake the fruit, as this dried fig granola recipe calls for, then you REALLY need to keep an eye on it the second half of baking to prevent burning.